meluron-toolbox/modusa/docs/source/contrib/contribution_guidelines.rst

 .. admonition:: **You can contribute to Modusa in many ways:**

    - **As a Plugin Developer**
       Create new plugins by using existing engines or building your own.
+Kindly check github issues to find out requested plugins.
       See: :doc:`plugin_creation_guide` and :doc:`engine_creation_guide`

    - **As a Tester**